 On an ongoing basis, management evaluates its estimates related to certain expenses and accrued liabilities.
 We base our estimates on historical experience and on various other assumptions that we believe to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of liabilities that are not readily apparent from other sources.
 Actual results may differ materially from these estimates under different assumptions or conditions.

 Share-Based Compensation

 In December 2004, the FASB issued SFAS 123R, which replaces FASB Statement No. 123, "Accounting for Stock-Based Compensation", and supersedes APB Opinion No. 25, "Accounting for Stock Issued to Employees," or APB Opinion No. 25.
 SFAS 123R establishes standards for the accounting for share-based payment transactions in which an entity exchanges its equity instruments for goods or services.
 It also addresses transactions in which an entity incurs liabilities in exchange for goods or services that are based on the fair value of the entity's equity instruments or that may be settled by the issuance of those equity instruments.
 SFAS 123R covers a wide range of share-based compensation arrangements including share options, restricted share plans, performance-based awards, share appreciation rights and employee share purchase plans.
-SFAS 123R requires a public entity to measure the cost of employee services received in exchange for an award of equity instruments over the period during which the employee is required to provide services in exchange for the award.
+SFAS 123R requires a public entity to measure the cost of employee services received in exchange for an award of equity instruments based on the fair value of the award on the grant date (with limited exceptions).
+That cost will be recognized in the entity's financial statements over the period during which the employee is required to provide services in exchange for the award.
 Management implemented SFAS 123R effective January 1, 2006.
 Methodologies used for calculations such as the Black-Scholes option-pricing models and variables such as volatility and expected life are based upon management's judgment.
-Such methodologies and variables such as volatility for appropriateness and affect the amount of recorded charges.
+Such methodologies and variables are reviewed and updated periodically for appropriateness and affect the amount of recorded charges.
 See Note 1 to the unaudited consolidated financial statements for the six months ended June 30, 2006 included in this prospectus for more information on the amounts, methodologies and variables related to non-cash share-based compensation charges.